magb7/snake-react-app/README.md

   - [ ] Footer
   - [ ] Add a 'Start' button
   - [ ] Add music
-  - [ ] Switched from class to hooks
+  - [ ] Switched from class to hooks and change onkeydown property since .keyCode is deprecated
   - [x] Improve loading time by reducing background size